-- Cl.
-40(1) The operator of a facility, in relation to which a designated work group having a health and safety representative has been established, must: - (a) on being requested to do so by the representative, consult with the representative on the implementation of changes at any workplace at which some or all of the group members perform work, where the changes may affect their health and safety; and - (b) in relation to a workplace at which some or all of the group members perform work: - (i) permit the representative to make such inspection of the workplace as the representative is entitled to make in accordance with subparagraph 34(1)(a)(i) of this Schedule and to accompany a NOPSEMA inspector during an OHS inspection at the workplace by the inspector; and - (ii) if there is no health and safety committee in relation to the members of the workforce - on being requested to do so by the representative, consult with the representative about the development, implementation and review of measures to ensure the health and safety of group members; and - (c) permit the representative to be present at any interview at which the representative is entitled to be present under paragraph 34(1)(c); and - (d) provide to the representative access to any information to which the representative is entitled to obtain access under subparagraph 34(1)(d)(i) or (ii) of this Schedule and to which access has been requested; and - (e) permit the representative to take such time off work, without loss of remuneration or other entitlements, as is necessary to exercise the powers of a health and safety representative; and - (f) provide the representative with access to such facilities as are: - (i) prescribed for the purposes of this paragraph; or - (ii) necessary for the purposes of exercising the powers of a health and safety representative. - Cl.
-40(2) Paragraph (1)(d) has effect to subclauses (3) and (4).
+The operator of a facility, in relation to which a designated work group having a health and safety representative has been established, must:

+- (a) on being requested to do so by the representative, consult with the representative on the implementation of changes at any workplace at which some or all of the group members perform work, where the changes may affect their health and safety; and - (b) in relation to a workplace at which some or all of the group members perform work: - (i) permit the representative to make such inspection of the workplace as the representative is entitled to make in accordance with subparagraph 34(1)(a)(i) of this Schedule and to accompany a NOPSEMA inspector during an OHS inspection at the workplace by the inspector; and - (ii) if there is no health and safety committee in relation to the members of the workforce - on being requested to do so by the representative, consult with the representative about the development, implementation and review of measures to ensure the health and safety of group members; and - (c) permit the representative to be present at any interview at which the representative is entitled to be present under paragraph 34(1)(c); and - (d) provide to the representative access to any information to which the representative is entitled to obtain access under subparagraph 34(1)(d)(i) or (ii) of this Schedule and to which access has been requested; and (da) in relation to a request from the representative, under subclause 37A(1), for the operator to review safety management-related documents relating to the facility: - (i) review those documents in accordance with subclause 37A(3); and - (ii) give notice to the representative in accordance with subclause 37A(4); and - (iii) if the notice specifies, under subparagraph 37A(4)(b)(i), revisions the operator intends to make to those documents-make the revisions as soon as practicable after giving the notice; and - (e) permit the representative to take such time off work, without loss of remuneration or other entitlements, as is necessary to: - (i) exercise the powers of a health and safety representative; and - (ii) attend an initial training course and any refresher training courses in accordance with clause 30; and - (f) provide the representative with access to such facilities as are: - (i) prescribed for the purposes of this paragraph; or - (ii) necessary for the purposes of exercising the powers of a health and safety representative.

-Provision of facilities that are necessary for exercising HSR powers generally include permission to use a private office or conference room, a computer with internet connection and access to local networks, the company intranet, and relevant safety documents (e.g. facility safety case, policies, procedures, etc.).
+Provision of facilities that are necessary for exercising HSR powers must include permission to access to a private meeting place, a computer with internet connection access to local networks, the company intranet, and relevant safety documents (e.g. facility safety case, policies, procedures, etc.).
 Some operators provide individual HSRs with company email accounts; others establish a generic 'facility HSR' email account.
-Access to a printer, telephone, and office supplies should also be provided, along with hard copies of the safety case and other relevant safety documents if electronic versions are unavailable or inaccessible.
+Access to a printer, telephone (satellite if applicable), and office supplies should also be provided, along with hard copies of the safety case and other relevant safety documents if electronic versions are unavailable or inaccessible.

-The legislation limits the nature of information that a HSR can access, and stipulates the type of information to which an operator must not permit access by a HSR.
+The legislation limits the nature of information that a HSR can access and stipulates the type of information to which an operator must not permit access by an HSR.